scryptedai/x402-hpke/docs/SPEC.md

 ### HTTP Response Code Behavior

-The `httpResponseCode` parameter controls sidecar behavior:
+The `httpResponseCode` parameter controls sidecar behavior and enforces header validation:

 - **402 responses**: Never emit X-PAYMENT headers in sidecar (only approved extensions)
 - **Other responses**: Can emit both payment headers and approved extensions